Get all the latest Airbnb data for Concepción Region

 What's realistic monthly net profit and profit per available night for Airbnb in Concepción Region in 2026?

-The break-even occupancy rate for a typical Airbnb listing in Concepción Region is around 30% to 35%, meaning you need roughly 9 to 11 booked nights per month just to cover your operating costs before making any profit.
+The break-even occupancy rate for a typical Airbnb listing in Concepción Region is often around 25% to 35%, assuming a nightly price near CLP 50,000 and monthly operating costs around CLP 300,000.

 In our property pack covering the real estate market in Concepción Region, we explain the best strategies to improve your cashflows.